-Peru uses the Sol and has an exchange rate of approximately 3.50 Soles to \$1 USD (Oct 2021).
+Peru uses the Sol and has an exchange rate of approximately 3.50 Soles to \$1 USD (July 2023).
 This exchange can be made at the airport, or the project coordinator can also exchange money for you at a flat rate in increments of \$10.
 Many countries offer better exchange rates for larger bills (\$50s and 100s), so if you bring small bills you might get a different exchange rate.
-Any U.S. dollars you bring should be in new, unmarked, and untorn bills.
+Any cash you bring should be in new, unmarked, and untorn bills.